-A personal loan can be a great way to get the cash you need to consolidate debt, finance a home improvement project or just about anything else.
-The average interest rate on a two-year personal loan is 10.70%, according to the Federal Reserve, compared to the average credit card interest rate of 17.69%.
+A personal loan can be a great way to get the cash you need to consolidate debt, finance a home improvement project or make a large purchase.
+The average interest rate on a two-year personal loan is around 10.6 percent, according to the Federal Reserve, compared to the average credit card interest rate of about 17.7 percent.

 Whether you’re interested in borrowing from a bank, credit union or an online lender, the process is mostly the same.
 But getting a loan the smart way requires a little extra research and care to make sure you get the best offer available.